 Some manifests may be signed by their software manufacturer before they are put into this EAT claim.
-When such manifests are put into this claim, the manufacturer's signature SHOULD be included.
-For example, the manifest might be a CoSWID signed by the software manufacturer, in which case the full signed CoSWID should be put in this claim.
+When such manifests are put into this claim, the manufacturer's signature SHOULD be included. example, the manifest might be a CoSWID signed by the software manufacturer, in which case the full signed CoSWID should be put in this claim.

 This claim allows multiple formats for the manifest.
-For example, the manifest may be a CBOR-format CoSWID, an XML-format SWID or Identification of the type of manifest is always by a CBOR tag.
-In many cases, for examples CoSWID, a tag will already be registered with IANA.
-If not, a tag MUST be registered. in the first-come-first-served space which has minimal requirements for registration.
+For example, the manifest may be a CBOR-format CoSWID, an XML-format SWID or other.
+Identification of the type of manifest is always by a CoAP Content-Format integer [RFC7252].
+If there is no CoAP identifier registered for the manifest format, one should be registered, perhaps in the experimental or first-come-first-served range.